MartiniDry/Mazette/README.md

 ------

-The aim is to display every known algorithm step by step for educational purposes.
-By the way, the source code aims to be as modular as possible to enlighten the code and re-use some of its components (cf. the abstract class Algorithm).
+This software displays every known algorithm step by step for educational purposes.
+The source code aims to be as clean and modular as possible to enlighten the code and re-use components (cf. the abstract class Algorithm).

-The software proposes several functionalities:
+Mazette provides several features:
  * Running algorithms via a command bar; those algorithms can be run **directly** or **step by step**.
  * Customising maze processing (size, duration between two steps, etc.)